How businesses can create engaging social media videos on every platformMarketing

 When you’re creating video for social media, you should always have one key goal in mind: Provide value to your audience.

 In order to do this well, your product shouldn’t be the “star of the show.”
-Instead, create B2B social media videos with a human-centric approach.
+Instead, create social media videos that show off your business’ human side.
 That means making your audience the main focal point of your video.
 Zero in on their needs instead of rattling off details about your product.
 This allows you to form a personal connection with your digital community.
 And personal connections open the door for you to deliver the information that your target audiences actually want.

 Before creating any video content, you should know the answers to: